Welcome to Hawk Valley Garden's website which is IowaPumpkins.com.

 We are a family operated roadside pumpkin stand that opens each fall the Saturday after Labor Day located 4 miles east of Spencer, Iowa on Highway 18.

-We have longer hours that we are open for the Clay County Fair and after that we are open weekends and weeknights except for Mondays which we are closed.
+We have longer hours that we are open for the Clay County Fair and after that we are open Friday afternoons and weekends.

 We want to thank all our great customers for coming each year and buying our pumpkins and hope this season you will stop by our beautiful farm.